ToxicFrog/doom-mods/gzap/doc/design/protocol.md

 - `typename`: the UZDoom class name
 - `tag`: the UZDoom human-facing name (if none, duplicates `typename`)
 - `secret`: whether the item is located in a secret sector or not
-- `skill`: a list of skill values (1-3) the item appears on; if omitted, it is available on all skills
+- `skill`: a list of skill levels, 1-3, that this location exists on.
+- `filter`: a bitmask for which spawn filters this location exists on.

+`skill` is a legacy field retained for backwards compatibility; internally values of 1, 2, or 3 in this list are mapped to `filter` values of 0x03, 0x04, and 0x18, and its absence is mapped to 0x00FF.

 `category` is an internal category used for item classification, and is finer- grained than the (progression, useful, filler, trap) categories used by AP.
 The